 Green Dialux (DLUXV) is a final polish designed for hard metals such as steel and platinum.
 Use after pre-polishing with Grey Dialux (DLUXG).

 White Dialux (DLUXW) is a general final polish for most metals and plastics.

 If you prepare your pieces well, then you should only need two or three polishes to get a great finish.

 Dave Wilson of Celtic Dreams had this to say about them:

-“Personally, for gold I use yellow, white, and red.
-For silver, I again use yellow or sometimes the grey if I want something tougher, and then the white and black.
+“Personally, for gold, I use yellow, white, and red.
+For silver, I again use yellow or sometimes grey if I want something tougher, and then white and black.
 I like the size of these little bars.
-I think they're small enough for use for the pendant drill, but still big enough for use on the bench polisher too.
+I think they're small enough for use for the pendant drill but still big enough for use on the bench polisher too.
 They're not too greasy, so they're very easy to clean up in between stages with warm, soapy water.
-I think they're great value, and from what I can see, they offer good, consistent, streak-free finish.
-So personally, I highly recommend them, the Dialux range of solid polishing compounds”
+I think they're great value, and from what I can see, they offer a good, consistent, streak-free finish.
+So personally, I highly recommend the Dialux range of solid polishing compounds.”